Updated on October 5th, 2022 by Nathan Parsh

 Business Overview

 Johnson & Johnson was founded in 1886 and has transformed into one of the largest companies in the world.
-The company has a market capitalization above $429 billion.
-The company generates annual sales above $98 billion.
+Johnson & Johnson is a mega-cap stock with a market capitalization of $390 billion.
+The company generates annual sales above $99 billion.

 Johnson & Johnson operates a diversified business model, allowing it to appeal to a wide variety of customers within the healthcare sector.
-The company operates 3 business segments: pharmaceuticals, medical devices, and consumer health.
+J&J now operates two segments, pharmaceuticals and medical devices, after spinning off its consumer health franchises.

 Source: Investor Presentation